1880: The story begins...

 In the early 20th century, drilling yielded vast oil reserves on the Gilmore dairy farm where Farmers Market now stands.
 The A. F. Gilmore Company turned the discovery into Gilmore Oil Company, a major force in the genesis of the automobile culture in L.A. and the West.
 The Gilmore Oil Company started modestly, but in short order, the property was a field of derricks pumping oil.
 Most of the petroleum extracted from the land in the early days was used to pave dirt roads across the region.

 Fill 'er up

-As the automobile became a staple throughout the West, Gilmore Gas stations popped up everywhere – there were more than 1,100 of them that sold only Gilmore products - the company's Blu-Green gas pumps had glass containers so customers could see the colored gas flow - and another 2,400 that sold them along with other brands.
+As the automobile became a staple throughout the West, Gilmore Gas stations popped up everywhere and helped fuel drivers' love affair with the automobile.
+There were more than 1,100 of them that sold only Gilmore products and another 2,400 that sold them along with other brands.
+The Company's Blu-Green gas pumps had glass containers so customers could see the colored gas flow.

 Ridin' in style